Montgomery open to Hibs manager talks - gossip

 Australia coach Graham Arnold has turned down an offer to become Hibs boss.
 (Record)

-The timing was not right for Arnold after resisting a move into club management.
+The timing was not right for Arnold as he resisted a move into club management.
 (Herald - subscription required)

-Meanwhile, Sheffield Wednesday have entered the race to sign Hibs target Jamal Loew.
+Meanwhile, Sheffield Wednesday have entered the race to sign Hibs target Jamal Lowe.
 (Star)

 Defender Gustaf Lagerbielke expects Celtic's Champions League group with Atletico Madrid, Feyenoord and Lazio to be "fun".
 (Scotsman)

-Celtic are considering signing free agent Ryan Bertrand to increase their options at left-back.
+Celtic are considering signing free agent Ryan Bertrand, 34, to increase their options at left-back.
 (Record)

 Meanwhile, Celtic have rejected a six-figure offer from Nottingham Forest for forward Rocco Vata, 18, who is also attracting interest from Italy.
 (Sun)

-Frankie McAvoy says technical director Steven Naismith can return as Hearts head coach now the Tynecastle side are out of Europe.
+Frankie McAvoy says technical director Steven Naismith may return as Hearts head coach now the Tynecastle side are out of Europe.
 (Sun)

 Cyriel Dessers says Rangers after to "lift" themselves when they host Celtic in Sunday's first derby meeting of the season.
 (Record)